mira-merkell/helloc/README.md

 make test
 ```

-To recompile with debug symbols, use:
+To recompile with debug symbols:

 ```bash
 make clean